IoanTivig/OpenDEP_Control/README.md

 # OpenDEP Control
-DEP experiments automation and control software.
+Dielectrophoresis (DEP) experiments automation and control software.
 With this software you can control all 3 machines which are used in DEP experiments: function generator, microscope camera and microfluidic pump.
 The range of control is limited on the DEP application.